RoshanRIshav/Alfred-Beta/README.md

 For more insight, the routes in the incomingCalls.py file is designed using the following flowchart: https://imgur.com/PWJiMnr

-# How does the current NLP works?
+# How does the current NLP work?
 I am using Wit.ai to do the NLP and to learn how Wit.ai does it, please play around with the demo app by wit.ai : https://labs.wit.ai/demo/index.html

 # How does the call service work?